Conditional Compilation

 With conditional compilation, applicable blocks of code in a program can compile while other blocks are ignored.
 For example, you can compare different solutions to a problem, or you can make changes specially for a given culture.
 Conditional compilation statements operate only at compile-time, not at run-time.

-You specify conditional compilation of a block of code with the statement Const If…Else
+You specify conditional compilation of a block of code with the statement Const If…Else.

 For example, you can make POSIX-compatible and Windows versions of the same program from the same source code.

-Then you can use the compilation constants POSIX
+Then you can use the compilation constants POSIX and WINDOWS to select the applicable code.

 The example that follows shows how.